Travel

 Attention

-• Students must check their SF State email account regularly for updates from the university and the Division of International Education.
+• Students must check their SFSU email account regularly for updates from the university and the Division of International Education.
 Travel signatures can be canceled if a student falls out of status while outside the U.S.

-Continuing international students must request a new initial I-20 for the Fall 2024 semester to enter the U.S. for Fall 2024.
+Continuing international students who do not have active I-20s must request a new initial I-20 for the Spring 2025 semester to enter the U.S. for Spring 2025.

 When to Request

-• Once you are sure you will enter the U.S. for Fall 2024.
+• Once you are sure you will enter the U.S. for Spring 2025.

-• Once you have no registration holds such as “International Health Insurance Hold” and “Campus Financial Obligation Hold” that prevent you from enrolling in Fall 2024.
+• Once you have no registration holds such as “International Health Insurance Hold” and “Campus Financial Obligation Hold” that prevent you from enrolling in Spring 2025.

 When to Arrive